triton-inference-server/client/src/c++/perf_analyzer/genai-perf/README.md

 * `--num-prompts <int>`: The number of unique prompts to generate as stimulus,
   >= 1.
-* `--synthetic-input-tokens-mean <int>`: The mean of number of tokens in the generated prompts when prompt-source is synthetic, >= 1.
+* `--synthetic-input-tokens-mean <int>`: The mean of number of tokens in the generated prompts when using synthetic data, >= 1.
-* `--synthetic-input-tokens-stddev <int>`: The standard deviation of number of tokens in the generated prompts when prompt-source is synthetic, >= 0.
+* `--synthetic-input-tokens-stddev <int>`: The standard deviation of number of tokens in the generated prompts when using synthetic data, >= 0.
 * `--random-seed <int>`: The seed used to generate random values, >= 0.

 When the dataset is coming from HuggingFace, you can specify the following